CometVisu/CometVisu/DEVELOPMENT.md

 Preparation
 -----------

 The new build system requires a node environment.
-Sou have to run `npm install` once to install all required modules for development.
+So you have to run `npm install` once to install all required modules for development.

 After cloning the sources or updating from 0.10.x you have to do the following steps once: